C. Michael Roland

-Charles Michael Roland (22 April 1952 - 2 October 2021) was Head of the Polymer Physics Section at the Naval Research Lab in Washington DC from 1989 to 2015.
+Charles Michael Roland (22 April 1952 – 2 October 2021) was an American polymer scientist.
+He was Head of the Polymer Physics Section at the Naval Research Lab in Washington DC from 1989 to 2015.
 His research was concerned primarily with the dynamics of condensed matter, including polymers and liquid crystals, with applications to military armor and infrastructure protection.
 He is noted for his development of elastomeric coatings for blast protection, and for diverse accomplishments in the field of elastomer science.
 From 1991-1999, he served as the 8th editor of the scientific journal Rubber Chemistry and Technology, and a Fellow of the American Physical Society and the Institute of Materials, Minerals, and Mining (UK).

 Personal

 Roland was born in Trenton, New Jersey.
 He went by his middle name Michael to avoid confusion at home, as his father was also named Charles.
 He had one sister.
 His father worked for the post office after dropping out of school during the depression after the eighth grade.
 As a youth, Roland knew he wanted to go into science.
 He had a chemistry set and tried to make gunpowder.
 He enjoyed basketball and chose his undergraduate college in part for the opportunity to play, turning more to his studies after a knee injury.